 Foreign exchange differences on equity instruments are part of the fair value of these instruments and are recognised in other comprehensive income.
 Dividend income is recognised in profit or loss.
 Upon sale or derecognition of debt securities classified at fair value through other comprehensive income, any cumulative gains or losses on the instrument are transferred to profit or loss.
-Upon derecognition of equity instruments designated at fair value through other comprehensive incomes are transferred to retained earnings.
+Upon derecognition of equity instruments designated at fair value through other comprehensive income, all cumulative gains or losses are transferred to retained earnings.